Privacy Policy

 80802 Munich

-When contacting the data protection officer, please mention Flexopus GmbH directly in the subject line.
-Please refrain from including sensitive information such as attach a copy of your ID.
+When contacting the data protection officer, please mention Flexopus GmbH.
+Please refrain from including sensitive information in your request, such as...
+Please attach a copy of your identification document.

 Data processing through visiting the website

-When you visit our website, we may process the following data, depending on the specific use:
+When you visit our website, we may process the following data, depending on your specific use:

 • Master data (e.g. Name),

-• Profile data (e.g. Profile photo, language, favorites, groups, roles),
+• Profile data (e.g. Profile picture, language, favorites, groups, roles),

 • Contact details (e.g. email, telephone number, address),

-• Usage data (e.g. websites visited, access times),
+• Usage data (e.g. visited websites, access times),

 • Payment details (e.g. Invoices, payment method, billing address),